 The API publishing function sends information on the offered APIs by providing the API exposing function profiles array (aefProfiles).
 The published APIs resource created in response to the request represents all published service APIs of the NEF.

-NOTE 4: The example content in Table 6.4.3, the attribute apiStatus is omitted, implying the Service API is active at all AEF(s) present in the aefProfiles attribute.
+NOTE 4: The example content in Table C.1.3, the attribute apiStatus is omitted, implying the Service API is active at all AEF(s) present in the aefProfiles attribute.
 Furthermore, it is assumed the exchange is over CAPIF-4, rather than CAPIF-6/6e.
 As a consequence, the pubApiPath and ccfId attributes are omitted.

-Table 6.4-3: Publish API request (schema)
+Table C.1-3: Publish API request (schema)